Money Mule Scams

 They ask for personal information, like your social security or your bank account number.

 Do not share this information with anyone you do not know and trust.
-Reputable companies will not suddenly contact you and ask for this information over the telephone or by email.
+Reputable companies will not contact you and ask for this information over the telephone or by email.

 They say they are collecting a fee for your government relief check, or they promise to send the check to you faster.